British West Indies: Leeward Islands

 Sir William Stapleton established the first federation in the British West Indies in 1674.
 He set up a General Assembly of the Leeward Islands in St. Kitts.
 Stapleton's federation was active between 1674 and 1685, during his term as governor, and the General Assembly met regularly until 1711.

 By the 18th century, each island had kept its own Assembly and made its own laws.
 The islands continued to share one Governor and one Attorney-General.
 Although unpopular, Stapleton's federation was never really dissolved but simply replaced by other arrangements.

 Between 1816 and 1833, the Leewards were divided into two groups: St. Christopher-Nevis-Anguilla and Antigua-Barbuda-Montserrat, each with its own Governor.
 In 1833, all the Leeward Islands were brought together, and Dominica was added, remaining as part of the group until 1940.

 In 1869, Governor Benjamin Pine was assigned to organise a federation of Antigua-Barbuda, Dominica, Montserrat, Nevis, St. Kitts, Anguilla and the British Virgin Islands.
 St. Kitts and Nevis opposed sharing their government funds with Antigua and Montserrat, which were bankrupt.
 Governor Pine told the Colonial Office that the scheme had failed due to "local prejudice and self-interest".
 His only achievement was to give the Leewards a single Governor.
-All laws and ordinances, however, had to be approved by each island council.
+All laws and ordinances had to be approved by each island council.

 In 1871, the British government passed the Leeward Islands Act, by which all the islands were under one Governor and one set of laws.
 The Federal Colony was composed of all islands organised under Governor Pine's previous attempt.
 Each island was called a "Presidency" under its own Administrator or Commissioner.
 Like earlier groupings, this federation was unpopular but it continued until 1956, when it was redefined as the Territory of the Leeward Islands.
 In 1958, the Federation of the West Indies was organised, of which the Leeward Islands became a part.